 Taking WordPress on AWS Site Live

-After migrating your WordPress site to Cloudways, the first thing you would probably do is to take it live so that your visitors can browse your site again – only this time on a fast and reliable AWS server.
+After migrating your WordPress site to Cloudways, the first thing you would probably do is to take it to live so that your visitors can browse your site again – only this time on a fast and reliable AWS server.

 Just like other tasks, Cloudways also simplified the process of taking the WordPress site live.
 All you need to do is to visit your Application Management dashboard and go to the Domain Management tab.